arthursw/arthurmasson/content/post/2013-01-01-la-douchbox.md

   - experiment
   - interactive
   - la-sophiste
+  - 1 to 18 days
 ---

 ![The Show'Box](/wp-content/uploads/2017/06/DouchBox.jpg)

 The [Show'Box](http://www.lasophiste.com/portfolio/douchbox/) is a karaoke shower box.
 The idea is simple : one can sing confortably feeling alone under the shower, while being filmed and screened in the large room with the audience!
-Everything to exhibit in intimatie :-)
+Everything to exhibit in intimacy :-)

 I developed the software which enable to select and play a video with subtitles, to overlay the singers on top of it, and to choose patterns for the background.
 Built with C++ and openframeworks.